sergejsha/magnet/README.md

 Magnet does not use reflection for objects creation.
 It generates and uses factories instead.
 By doing this Magnet stays fast and easy to debug.
 It also provides a very simple DSL when used with Kotlin.
 Magnet classes are well documented and covered by unit tests.

 # Design
 Magnet has a very minimalistic, almost naive, design.
-It deals with two concepts - `scopes` and `implementations`.
-The whole design can be described by just three simple rules:
+It deals with two concepts - `Scopes` and `Objects`.
+The whole design can be described by just four simple statements:

-1. `Scopes` are containers for `implementation` instances.
+1. `Scopes` are containers for `Objects`.
 2. `Scopes` can build up hierarchies.
+2. `Objects` can be put into (bound) and taken from `Scopes`.
-3. `Implementations` can depend on each other.
+3. `Objects` can depend on each other.

 <img src="documentation/images/design-diagram.png" width="480" />